NFL streams live tonight on Fox, NFL Network, Twitch and Amazon Prime

 PlayStation Vue offers all the networks that show NFL games, and you can add the NFL RedZone channel for $10 a month extra.
 The $55 Core plan is the cheapest option that includes the five channels NFL fans need --- CBS, Fox, NBC, ESPN and NFL Network -- and the $10-a-month Sports Pack will get you NFL RedZone.
 The Core plan is currently discounted to $45 a month for the first two months.

-Sling TV splits its live NFL options across its $25-a-month Blue plan and $25-a-month Orange plan, which forces NFL fans into a tricky decision or encourages them to spring for both at $40 a month.
-Here's the deal:
+Due to a carriage dispute, Sling TV Blue subscribers in 17 major markets across the country no longer have access to Fox.
+When the carriage dispute is resolved, we expect Fox to return to Sling, but in the meantime here's the deal: Sling TV splits its live NFL options across its $25-a-month Blue plan and $25-a-month Orange plan, which forces NFL fans into a tricky decision or encourages them to spring for both at $40 a month.

 Sling's packages are discounted 40% for the first month.